 When you write a LinkedIn recommendation for someone

-- Use the 4 questions above as prompts for yourself.
+- Use my 4 questions above (or similar ones) as prompts for yourself.

 - Make it the well-written, vibrant accolade you’d want to receive.